DrC0okie/HEIG_PCO_Labo3/README.md

 }
 ```

-### Factories
+### 3.3 Factory class

-`buildItem` method:

-The `buildItem` method is at the core of the factory's functionality.
-It simulates the process of item assembly, from
-resource consumption to labor allocation.
+The `Factory::buildItem()` method simulates the processes of item assembly, resource consumption and labor allocation.
-The implementation is simple: If the factory can pay the employees, it produces an item, then pays the employees, and
-once the item is produced, increments its stocks by 1.
+If the factory can pay the employees, it produces an item, then pays the employees, and once the item is produced,

-**Note :** We must not keep the lock during the item assembly time, otherwise, we could create a contention for the
+increments its stocks by 1.
+Note that the lock must be kept during the item assembly time, or it would risk creating a
-other lock users.
+contention.

 ```c++
 void Factory::buildItem() {